 Among her twelve plays, The Bridge Party, Seaton’s first play, has been anthologized in Strange Fruit: Plays on Lynching by American Women.
-The play, set in Tennessee, portrays a group of black women whose weekly bridge game is interrupted by news of a lynching.
+The play, set in Tennessee, portrays a group of Black women whose weekly bridge game is interrupted by news of a lynching.
 Ruby Dee starred in a performance at the University of Michigan.
-Seaton’s play The Will, a drama about a black Tennessee family during Reconstruction, and her Civil Rights era play Music History, about African-American college students, have been performed widely and included in a number of college courses.
+Seaton’s play The Will, a drama about a Black Tennessee family during Reconstruction, and her Civil Rights era play Music History, about African American college students, have been performed widely and included in a number of college courses.

-In 2019 Seaton received a commission from the Washington National Opera’s American Opera Initiative with composer Carlos Simon to create a libretto for an original work Night Trip about a young woman’s life-changing journey to the South to visit her relatives.
-On January 10, 2020, the opera premiered at the Kennedy Center.
-A review in the Washington Post singled out “Seaton’s candid, vernacular text” for “gradually revealing dramatic and poetic substance.”
+In 2019 Sandra Seaton and composer Carlos Simon received a commission from the Washington National Opera’s American Opera Initiative to create an original work, Night Trip, about a young woman’s life-changing journey to the South to visit her relatives.
+In January 2020, on the opera’s premiere at the Kennedy Center, a review in the Washington Post singled out “Seaton’s candid, vernacular text” for “gradually revealing dramatic and poetic substance.”
 Seaton’s other works include a spoken word piece, King: A Reflection on the Life of Dr. Martin Luther King, Jr. with spirituals sung by Metropolitan Opera tenor George Shirley and the song cycle Vegetarian Wedding with composer Erik Santos.

 In August 2022, an expanded version of The Passion of Mary Cardwell Dawson with two new arias by Simon and Seaton premiered at Glimmerglass Festival.
 In September 2022, at Colorado’s Aspen Theatre Festival, Seaton’s solo play Sally, starring acclaimed actor Sabrina Sloan, received Aspen’s inaugural Solo Flights Project Advancement Fund Grant.